retifrav/scraps/_macos/dictionary-from-dsl/index.md

 - Building reference index.
 - Fixing dictionary property.
 - Copying CSS.
-- Finished building ./objects/nor-en_ordbok_1_0.dictionary.
+- Finished building ./objects/no-en-ordbok.dictionary.
 echo "Done."
 Done.
 ```

 #### xmllint errors

-If you get errors like:
+If you used `DSLConverter` and now are getting errors like this:

 ```
 - Checking source.